COVID-19 death toll rises to 1,389, cases climb to 42,836 in India: Health Ministry

+The death toll reached 30 in Tamil Nadu and 29 in Telangana, while Karnataka has reported 26 fatalities due to the respiratory disease, it said.
+Punjab has registered 21 COVID-19 deaths, Jammu and Kashmir eight, Haryana five, and Kerala and Bihar have reported four deaths each.
+Jharkhand has recorded three COVID-19 fatalities.

-Meghalaya, Himachal Pradesh, Odisha, Assam and Uttarakhand have reported one fatality each, according to the ministry data.
+Meghalaya, Himachal Pradesh, Odisha, Assam, and Uttarakhand have reported one fatality each, according to the ministry data.
+However, a PTI tally of the figures reported by various states as on Monday showed the total number of COVID-19 cases in the country as 43,685 and the death toll as 1,413.
+There has been a lag in the Union Health Ministry figures, compared to the number of deaths announced by different states, which officials attribute to procedural delays in assigning the cases to individual states.
 According to the health ministry data updated on Monday evening, the highest number of confirmed cases in the country are from Maharashtra at 12,974, followed by Gujarat at 5,428, Delhi at 4,549, Tamil Nadu at 3,023, Madhya Pradesh at 2,942, Rajasthan at 2,886 and Uttar Pradesh 2,742.
 The number of COVID-19 cases has gone up to 1,650 in Andhra Pradesh and 1,082 in Telangana.

 ALSO READ